jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/API-Reference-S3-Compatible/Compatibility-API/Operations-On-Bucket/Put-Bucket-Lifecycle.md

 Status|Control the availability of Rule.
 If it is Disable, the Rule shall be ignored; if it is Enable, the defined Rule shall be applied. <br>Type: String<br>Parent Tag: Rule<br>Valid Value: Enabled, Disabled|Yes
 Filter|Define the filter conditions of Objects influenced by life cycle management policies, supports filtering through Prefix.
 If \<Filter\>\</Filter\> is defined, it shall be considered that all the Objects under the Bucket become valid. <br>Type: Container<br>Parent Tag: Rule<br>Subtag: Prefix|Yes
 Prefix|By specifying the Prefix of Object, which Objects are influenced by life cycle management policies is determined; if \<Prefix\>\</Prefix\> is defined, it shall be considered as a filter condition for matching without prefix.
 In the Filter of a Rule, only one Prefix is allowed to exist.
 No more than 1,022 bytes is allowed under utf-8 code. <br>Type: String<br>Parent Tag: Filter|No
 Days|Specify the number of days after the Objects meeting the filter conditions are uploaded to Bucket for storage type conversion.
-If the Date exists under the Expiration tag, Days shall not be specified. <br>Type: Positive Integer<br>Parent Tag: Expiration|If no Date is specified, you must
+If the Date exists under the Expiration tag, Days shall not be specified. <br>Type: Positive Integer<br>Parent Tag: Expiration,Transition|If no Date is specified, you must
 Date|Specify a date for storage type conversion after the Objects meeting the filter conditions are uploaded to the Bucket.
 If the Days exist under the Expiration tag, Date shall not be specified.
-The date format must conform to ISO 8601 format specifications, midnight UTC. <br>Type: String<br>Parent Tag: Expiration|If no Days is specified, you must
+The date format must conform to ISO 8601 format specifications, midnight UTC. <br>Type: String<br>Parent Tag: Expiration,Transition|If no Days is specified, you must
 Expiration|Specify the time for deleting the expired Objects. <br>Type: Container<br>Subtag: Days and Date<br>Parent Tag: Rule|NO
 AbortIncompleteMultipartUpload|Assign the time when Abort Multipart Upload operation is executed to uncompleted multipart upload. <br>Type: Container<br>Subtag: DaysAfterInitiation<br>Parent tag: Rule|No
 DaysAfterInitiation|Assign the time period (day since initial multipart upload) terminating multipart upload by OSS, with maximum period of 2147483647<br>Type: Positive Integer<br>Parent tag: AbortIncompleteMultipartUpload|No
+Transition|Specify the time to change the storage type for the Object. <br>Type: Container<br>Subtag: Days, Date, StorageClass<br>Parent Tag: Rule|No
+StorageClass|Specify the storage type to be converted<br>Type: string<br>Valid Value: STANDARD_IA, GLACIER|No

 ## Response
 ### Response Header